hulyak/multi-agent-ai-skeleton/DEVPOST_WRITEUP.md

 - Syntax highlighting for IDL and YAML
 - Download functionality for generated specs

-## What we learned
+## What I learned

 ### 1. Legacy Modernization is a Real Problem

-While researching CORBA, we discovered that many organizations still have CORBA systems in production.
+Many organizations still run CORBA systems in production.
 They can't easily migrate because their IDL files represent decades of domain knowledge.
-Our resurrection approach could genuinely help these organizations.
+The resurrection approach can help these organizations modernize.

 ### 2. Property-Based Testing Changes How You Design

-Writing correctness properties first forced us to think clearly about what the system should do.
+Writing correctness properties first clarified what the system should do.
 Properties like "parsing then printing should be identity" caught bugs that unit tests would have missed.

 ### 3. Parsers Are Tricky

 Even with "simple" regex-based parsing, edge cases abound.
-Comments in weird places, nested structures, whitespace handling - every detail matters.
+Comments in weird places, nested structures, whitespace handling—every detail matters.
 Graceful error handling is essential.

 ### 4. The Narrative Matters

-"Multi-agent skeleton template" is technically accurate but boring.
+"Multi-agent framework" is technically accurate but forgettable.
 "Resurrect dead CORBA as living AI agents" tells a story.
-For hackathons, the narrative is as important as the code.
+For hackathons, narrative matters as much as code.

-### 5. Kiro's Spec Workflow Actually Works
+### 5. Kiro's Spec Workflow Works

 Using Kiro to build Kiro features validated the spec-driven approach.
-Requirements → Design → Tasks → Implementation with property tests at each step gave us confidence and caught issues early.
+Requirements → Design → Tasks → Implementation with property tests at each step caught issues early.

 ## What's next for CrewOS: CORBA Reborn